Taliesin West: 2010s to present

 The Wright Foundation began renovating the living room in the early 2010s.
 The foundation also began installing solar panels across the complex in 2012 to reduce energy costs.
 Several local firms installed the panels, which were completed that May.
 In February 2014, the Frank Lloyd Wright Foundation hired the restoration architect Gunny Harboe to create a master plan for Taliesin West; Harboe's firm had previously helped restore the Robie House and other structures designed by Wright.
 At the time, the estate had 100,000 annual visitors.
 It cost the foundation millions of dollars to maintain Taliesin West, which needed a new roof, new mechanical systems, and repairs to water-damaged portions of the buildings.
 After conducting an 18-month study of the estate, Harboe announced a master plan in October 2015, which called for restoring the original buildings and repairing damaged infrastructure.
 The foundation had raised $2.1 million for emergency repairs and planned to obtain another $4.1 million.
 The master plan also entailed reserving part of the complex as an educational campus.
 The Wright Foundation planned to keep Taliesin West open to the public during renovations.
+The 2015 Taliesin West Preservation Master Plan documented systematic testing of desert-masonry repair methods, mortar stabilization strategies, and stone-selection protocols that continue to guide conservation work at the site.

 To attract local visitors, in the late 2010s, the Wright Foundation expanded its education programs and began hosting performances.
 The National Endowment for the Humanities (NEH) announced in 2018 that it would give Taliesin West a $176,706 grant, provided the Wright Foundation raise $500,000.
 The Virginia G. Piper Charitable Trust and American Express also provided funds for new technology and programs at Taliesin West.
 The next year, NEH gave Taliesin West a $50,000 grant for upgrades to storage space.

 Subsequently, the Frank Lloyd Wright Foundation began renovating parts of Taliesin West.
 Due to the COVID-19 pandemic, the complex was closed to the public for much of 2020, reopening that October with strict capacity restrictions.
 During the closure, multiple spaces were restored, including the dining cove and Sunset Terrace.
 The School of Architecture also moved out of Taliesin West the same year.
 Group tours resumed in March 2021, and the garden room was restored to its original appearance the same year.
 The foundation also began replacing the roof panels, and it also began making accessibility upgrades and replacing outdated sewers and water pipes.
 The accessibility renovations included upgraded paths and restrooms.
 In 2024, the Frank Lloyd Wright Foundation hired Sasaki Associates to design a new master plan for renovating Taliesin West.
+New lighting was installed the next year.